lynnlangit/Spark-Scala-EKS/EKS-setup-notes.md

     - Kill that pod
     - Wait for all pods in that job to terminate
  2. To connect to the Spark Dashboard
-    - Start a VariantSpark-k job run
+    - Start a Spark job run
     - Search for the pod which is the 'driver' on the Kubernetes dashboard
     - Proxy - `kubectl port-forward <driver-pod-name> 4040:4040`
     and LEAVE that terminal window open